All the best Black Friday phone deals

-Black Friday is mere days away, and online retailers like Amazon and Best Buy are already boasting some mouth-watering deals on phones from Apple, Samsung, Nokia, Motorola and more -- and many are keeping the discounts coming all month.
-You'll have three separate chances to take advantage of the savings at Walmart with its "Black Friday Deals for Days."
-And plenty of other retailers and manufacturers (Samsung, for instance, is running impressive deals on its Galaxy phones right now) are keeping a steady stream of deals going for the next week at least.
+It's beginning to look a lot like Black Friday in smartphone land.
+Prices are being cut left and right on some of the year's most popular phones from Apple to Samsung to Motorola to Nokia and more.
+You can already find great deals at individual phone makers' websites, and online retailers like Amazon and Best Buy are also slashing prices early.
+In a lot of cases, these cell phone deals are a return to the prices we saw on Prime Day.

-Below, you'll find the best early Black Friday phone deals available at Amazon, Best Buy and Samsung, including savings on Samsung's Galaxy S20 Ultra, Galaxy Note 20 and Galaxy A71.
-In a lot of cases, these deals are a return to the prices we saw on Prime Day.
-While you're not going to see any discounts on the new iPhone 12 (sorry), Apple has now permanently slashed prices on older models, including the iPhone XR and iPhone 11.
+If you're looking to snag a new iPhone, check the Apple Store for the latest discounts.
+Apple has now permanently slashed prices on older models, including the iPhone XR and iPhone 11 (don't miss our iPhone 12 Black Friday deals roundup either).
+And Samsung's website has been discounting its Galaxy line all month long, including the Galaxy S20 Ultra, Galaxy Note 20 and Galaxy A71.
+Scroll down for all the best smartphone deals from now until Black Friday and throughout the rest of the holiday shopping season.

 Note that prices and availability were accurate at the time of publication, but are subject to change.
-Make sure to check back often, as we're updating this article on a rolling basis to account for newer, better deals and expired offers.
+Make sure to check back often for the latest deal prices, as we're updating this article on a rolling basis to account for newer, better deals and expired offers.

 The Galaxy S20 Ultra is Samsung's most advanced (and expensive) flagship phone, released earlier this year.
 It's greatest feature may be its camera, with a 108-megapixel sensor, a 100x zoom lens and a 40-megapixel selfie camera.
 The phone also has a huge 5,000-mAh battery for extended battery life.
-Samsung is currently running a huge discount for the S20: $740.
+Samsung is currently running a $200 discount for the S20, but you'll save even more with an eligible trade-in.
 Read our Galaxy S20 Ultra review.

 The midtier S20 Plus has a 6.7-inch screen and supports the fastest 5G speeds, released earlier this year.
 It also offers excellent camera image quality.
 The 128GB phone deal is available in cloud blue, cosmic gray and black.
 Read our Galaxy S20 Plus review.